quixio/quix-streams/README.md

 15. Install Python with the command `brew install python3`.

 16. Using log messages from `brew`, check where Python was installed, for example: `/usr/local/Cellar/python@3.10/3.10.9/bin/python3`.
+If not sure, check with `ls /usr/local/Cellar`.

 17. Open your `~/.zprofile` file again, and add the following line inside the `if` statement:

     ```
     if [ $(arch) = "i386" ]; then
-        ...
         PATH="/usr/local/Cellar/python@3.10/3.10.9/bin:${PATH}"
         ...
     fi